mohamedragaey/frontend-coding-challenge/README.md

   * Number of issues for the repo.
   * Username and avatar of the owner.
 * As a User I should be able to keep scrolling and new results should appear (pagination).
+* As a User when I click on single card it should open a single page contains the following:
+  * Repository name
+  * Repository description
+  * Number of stars for the repo.
+  * Number of issues for the repo.
+  * Username and avatar of the owner.

 ## Things to keep in mind 🚨
+* You are welcome to choose the colors.
 * Features are less important than code quality.
 Put more focus on code quality and less on speed and number of features implemented.
 * Your code will be evaluated based on: code structure, programming best practices, legibility (and not number of features implemented or speed).
 * The git commit history (and git commit messages) will be also evaluated.